25 Important Churches in Rome to Visit for Their Art, Beauty and History

 N.B.
 No metro lines run through this area but the churches are also walking distance from the Argentina bus stop.

 The mother church of the Society of Jesus a.k.a. the Jesuit order (to which Pope Francis belonged) is dedicated to the Holy Name of Jesus.
-It is also the prototype for the Baroque church – a relatively flat facade and a massive nave with no pillars.
-Even then, the decoration on the ceiling and the dome is sumptuous – use the mirror to save yourself a neckache.
+It is also the prototype for the Baroque church – a relatively flat facade and a massive nave with no pillars or screens between the congregation and the altar.
+At that time (the Counter-Revolution), such church architecture was revolutionary.
+The decoration on the ceiling and the dome is sumptuous – use the mirror to save yourself a neckache.
 The transepts house the tomb of St Ignatius of Loyola, founder of the order, and St Francis Xavier, one of the first missionaries to the Far East.

 Sant’Andrea della Valle